aureyoboss/ArcadeFlashWeb/README.md

 # ArcadeFlashWeb
-ArcadeFlashWeb is a easy program to play local/internet Flash Games (SWF), without installing Flash Player (works despite the end of Flash).
+ArcadeFlashWeb is a easy program to **play local/internet Flash Games (SWF)**, without installing Flash Player (works despite the end of Flash).
 It's work on Windows 7, 8, 8.1 and 10.

-To control the mouse cursor and click with a jostick, use [AntiMicro](https://github.com/AntiMicro/antimicro "AntiMicro's Homepage").
+To control the mouse cursor and click with a gamepad, use [AntiMicro](https://github.com/AntiMicro/antimicro "AntiMicro's Homepage").

 Versions : command line (perfect for Arcade Cabinet) and GUI.